mdn/content/files/en-us/web/api/fence/setreporteventdataforautomaticbeacons/index.md

 ### Parameters

 - `event`
   - : an object representing the data to send.
-The required properties are as follows:
+The possible properties are as follows:
     - `eventType`
       - : A string representing the type of event that is being reported.
-Currently the only available option is the special event identifier `reserved.top_navigation`.
+The available values are:
+        - `reserved.top_navigation_start`: An event fired when a top-level navigation begins.
+        - `reserved.top_navigation_commit`: An event fired when a top-level navigation completes.
     - `eventData`
       - : A string representing the data to be sent.
     - `destination`